Breakout-X/hexdump/README.md

   `-license`   It's JSON<br>
   `--license`  Cry about it<br>

+---

 ## How do I compile it:

-Well if you can get over the fact that the documentation is basically useless, you can run these commands:
+Well if you can get over the fact that the README documentation is basically useless, you can run these commands:

 **Windows:**
 ```